Amber

 Amber is also a poet.
 Her poetry has appeared in various literary magazines including Ploughshares, Provincetown Arts, DecomP, The Cincinnati Review, The Rumpus and others.
 Originally from everywhere, Amber was born in Heidelberg, Germany and spent the first 18 years of her life living in several different states.
 She moved to the Charlottesville area in 2018 and loves calling Albemarle County home.

 Her novel-in-verse, We Are All So Good At Smiling, was released in early 2023.
-Amber’s newest adult poetry collection, Thick With Trouble will release in early 2024.
+Amber’s newest adult poetry collection, Thick With Trouble was released in early 2024.
+Her latest book, Onyx & Beyond was released in October 2024.

 Amber's Featured Titles